White paper

 Hermia Advanced Bone SPECT Reconstruction

-Bone SPECT/CT has a new clarity with Bayesian reconstruction in Hermia.
-Increase lesion contrast and decrease noise in your clinical bone SPECT/CT routine today with no additional hardware requirements; Hermia advanced reconstruction works with current generation scanners from all manufacturers.
+Bone SPECT/CT gains a new level of clarity with Bayesian reconstruction (AMAP) in Hermia.
+Decrease noise in your clinical bone SPECT/CT routine today and improve lesion quantitation and detectability with no additional hardware requirements.
+Our easy-to-use software enables precise determination of reconstruction parameters, and we are proud to be able to offer two Bayesian reconstruction algorithms to optimise your bone SPECT/CT images: AMAP-Smooth and AMAP-RDP.
+Hermia’s advanced reconstruction methods work with current generation scanners from all manufacturers.

 What is it?